Inclusive Team Challenges for Exceptional Athletes

 Recap of the 2010 Adventure TEAM Challenge

 In June 2010, Leadville, Colorado hosted World T.E.A.M.
 Sports‘ Adventure TEAM Challenge.
 The most exciting to date with only 29 minutes separating the top three teams following two full days of competition, the 2010 Challenge offered new challenges requiring innovation and cooperation.
-The defending champion, Team Lumber Liquidator$, found the new course challenging, and led by only six minutes after the first day.
+The defending champion, Team Lumber Liquidators, found the new course challenging, and led by only six minutes after the first day.

-Many competing teams focused on overtaking Team Lumber Liquidator$ on the second day.
+Many competing teams focused on overtaking Team Lumber Liquidators on the second day.
 The participants awoke Sunday to perfect, sunny skies, cool temperatures and intense competition by determined teams.
 The zip line was dramatic, the mountain biking along an abandoned 19th century stagecoach trail was difficult enough that carrying bikes was a frequent choice, and the Arkansas River was fast, cold and huge.
 When everyone reached the final river crossing and the final bike stage, the finish line was a welcome sight.

-In the end, the Lumber Liquidator$ team of Sarah Will, Erik Weihenmayer, Rob Harsh, Skyler Williams & Scott Swaney successfully defended their 2009 title just 24 minutes ahead of TEAM Cisco, and 29 minutes before TEAM Alteryx, a first-year team.
+In the end, the Lumber Liquidators team of Sarah Will, Erik Weihenmayer, Rob Harsh, Skyler Williams & Scott Swaney successfully defended their 2009 title just 24 minutes ahead of TEAM Cisco, and 29 minutes before TEAM Alteryx, a first-year team.

 Adventure TEAM Challenge Media